theMercedes/DatalinkIntro/README.md

 ### Datalink technology
-Definition: a means of connecting one location to another, to transmit and receive digital data.
+Definition: a means of connecting one location to another, to transmit and receive digital air/ground data.

 Datalink communications are characterized by any information relayed from the aircraft to the ground or from aircraft to aircraft.
 Specifically, datalink systems include information shared over networks like the **Aircraft Communication Addressing and Reporting System (ACARS)** and the **Aeronautical Telecommunications Network (ATN)**.
 Both networks utilize high-frequency (HF) or very high-frequency (****) datalink and satellite communications to send messages.

-In most cases, pilot to **Air Traffic Control (ATC)** communications are made via the ACARS datalink system because it's available over transoceanic flights.
-Due to this, most Future Air Navigation System (FANS) avionics are ACARS-based.

 #### Example of datalink communications:
 1.  **OOOI events**